johnerinjery/PH2233-Physics-Lab-II/README.md

 9. Photoelectric effect
 10. Millikan’s oil drop

-For this January 2026 Semester, the course evaluation is 35% for both Endsem and Midsem practical exams, 20% for lab note and viva (by faculty) and 10% for lab note and viva (By TA).
+For this January 2026 Semester, the course evaluation is 35% for both Endsem and Midsem practical exams, 20% for lab note and viva (by faculty) and 10% for lab note and viva (By the TA).